 There are many different careers in the agricultural industry, from farm workers to scientists.
-Under heading 4, these careers and relevant academic path of study is set out.
+Under the “Careers in agriculture” heading, these careers and relevant academic path of study is set out.

 There are hundreds of other careers which touch on the world of agriculture which may not be inherently agricultural in and of themselves.
 A look through the different chapters of this book will give you an idea of these: there are managers, secretaries, social workers, mechanics, lawyers, politicians, meteorologists etc. In this chapter we have tried to list some of these options too (see “Careers related to agriculture” and “Other careers – people and companies listed on our website” headings).

 If you are considering a career in agriculture or in the agro-food industries, find out from the SETAs which skills are scarce.
-Publications setting out the scare skills in agriculture, forestry and fisheries can also be found on www.agriseta.co.za and www.daff.gov.za (take the “Branches” and “Food security and agrarian reform” options).
+Publications setting out the scare skills in agriculture, forestry and fisheries can be found on www.agriseta.co.za and www.daff.gov.za (take the “Branches” and “Food security and agrarian reform” options).

 Two sources were vital in compiling this chapter: Careers in Agriculture and Water@work.
 Find both of these listed under the “Websites and publications” heading.